bryango/darwin-apps/README.md

 # build mac apps from source

-There are many wonderful open source Mac apps.
-They greatly improve the quality of life for a power user.
+There are many wonderful open source Mac apps, which greatly improve the quality of life for a power user.
 Most of them are distributed as `.app` bundles in github releases.
 Unfortunately, since [the xz incident](https://en.wikipedia.org/wiki/XZ_Utils_backdoor) I can no longer sleep well while running random release tarballs (let alone binaries) on my machine.
 Let's build these apps from source then!